quadcopter-project/quad/src/lib/README.md

 `Drone.set_rpm`.
 D-Shot RPM data is obtained with `Drone.get_rpm`.
 For an example workflow, see the test functions at the end of `drone.py`.

+## ViveTracker (`viveTracker.ViveTracker`, `viveTracker.TrackerSpace`)

+The `ViveTracker` class uses API provided by `triad_openvr` to create an object storing the properties of a vive Tracking device. `TrackerSpace` scans all connected trackers and create corresponding `ViveTracker` objects upon initialization.

+In the current experiment setup, two trackers are used and one of the tracker is placed on the ground as reference for zero height.
+Running `TrackerSpace.calibrateGround()` will update offset parameter for all `ViveTracker` object, ensuring the lowest tracker have a combined height of zero.

+As the trackers relies on both inertial estimation and laser sheet tracking, huge vibration from high rpm will cause the software to lose tracking.
+Once tracking is lost, the `ViveTracker` object returns height of its last recorded height.
+At the same time, a `ViveTracker.recent_reconnect` flag is changed to True.
+This can be used and reset for repeating measurements.

+## Audio Server & Client (`AudioServer.AudioServer`, `AudioClient`)

+An implementation of continuous audio recording method that runs in parallel to all other script.
+Running `AudioServer` in main on another thread will initiate the server.
+The server constantly listen to localhost port 9000 and wait for commands. `AudioClient` is able to configure command and send to corresponding port.
+The program is not asynchronous and cannot respond once recording is in progress, thus the command contains the duration of the recording.
+Once the recording is finished, a .wav file is stored with file name specified in the initial command given.

 ## Audio (`utils.Recorder`)

 The `Recorder` class is really just a wrapper around PyAudio.
 It comes with a